tess1o/go-ecoflow-exporter/docs/redis.md

 1. Go to docker-compose folder: `cd docker-compose`
 2. Update `.env` file with two mandatory parameters:
+   - `REDIS_ENABLED` - true (or 1) if you want to enable integration with Redis.
+Default value is false
+   - `EXPORTER_TYPE` - the type of exporter you'd like to use.
+Possible values: `rest` and `mqtt`.
+Default value is `rest`.

+   If  `EXPORTER_TYPE=rest` is selected, then provide values for the following parameters:
    - `ECOFLOW_ACCESS_KEY` - the access key from the Ecoflow development website
    - `ECOFLOW_SECRET_KEY` - the secret key from the Ecoflow development website

+   If  `EXPORTER_TYPE=mqtt` is selected, then provide values for the following parameters:
+   - `ECOFLOW_EMAIL` - your email address that you use to log in to the Ecoflow mobile app
-    - `REDIS_ENABLED` - enable integration with Redis
+   - `ECOFLOW_PASSWORD` - your ecoflow password
+   - `ECOFLOW_DEVICES` - the list of devices serial numbers separated by comma.
+For instance: `SN1,SN2,SN3`

 3. (OPTIONALLY) Update other variables if you need to:
     - `REDIS_URL` - Redis url.
 Default value: `localhost:6379`
     - `REDIS_DB` - Redis database.
 Default value: `0`